quaderno/quaderno-woocommerce/readme.txt

 = 1.11.5 - July 2, 2018 =
 * Fix: use table preffix to show the review notice
 * New: improve tax id validation
-* New: use singleton pattern for WooCommerce_Quaderno
+* New: use singleton pattern for class WooCommerce_Quaderno

 = 1.11.4 - June 11, 2018 =
 * New: Support WooCommerce 3.4.2